idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-2)
 ##### 1(Genesis).2:10-15 Branch-Rivers, Lands, Cultivate and Keep the Garden

-[/10 A river went out of Eden to water the garden; and from there it was parted, and became the source of four rivers.
+<blockquote><span class="bbq">/10 A river went out of Eden to water the garden; and from there it was parted, and became the source of four rivers.
 11 The name of the first is Pishon: it flows through the whole land of Havilah, where there is gold; 12 and the gold of that land is good.
 Bdellium‡ and onyx stone are also there.
 13 The name of the second river is Gihon.
 It is the same river that flows through the whole land of Cush.
 14 The name of the third river is Hiddekel.
 This is the one which flows in front of Assyria.
 The fourth river is the Euphrates.
-15 Yahweh God took the man, and put him into the garden of Eden to cultivate and keep it./]
+15 Yahweh God took the man, and put him into the garden of Eden to cultivate and keep it./</span></blockquote>

 It would be worth mentioning at this point that our English style of "translating" picks an approach that, while it sounds much better and is probably on the whole better for our culture, nevertheless leaves out a lot in that it doesn't typically translate names.
 There is likely more data here about the pre-Flood setup of this region than we tend to think.